Teaching children about super

 How is super invested?

 Your super fund invests your money in assets like shares, infrastructure and property to help it grow.
 The returns your money makes in your super account is then reinvested.
-So, the money your super earns, earns more money again – also known as compound returns.
+So, the money your super can earn, could earn more money again – also known as compound returns.

 How funds invest your super can have an impact on performance, as well as your balance.